xubingyue/avocadodb/Documentation/Books/HTTP/Edge/AddressAndEtag.md

 Address and ETag of an Edge
 ===========================

-All documents in ArangoDB have a [document handle](../../Manual/Appendix/Glossary.html#document-handle).
+All documents in AvocadoDB have a [document handle](../../Manual/Appendix/Glossary.html#document-handle).
 This handle uniquely identifies a document.
 Any document can be retrieved using its unique URI:

     http://server:port/_api/document/<document-handle>